Information for Prospective Employees

-All documents must be in English or accompanied by an official, certified translation.
+All documents must be in English or accompanied by a certified translation.

 Time Required for Processing

-Barring complications, obtaining approval of an H-1B petition will require up to 4 to 6 months.
-Premium processing is available if your employing department is willing to pay an additional $1,225 fee to the USCIS.
+Obtaining approval of an H-1B petition may require up to 4 to 6 months.
+Premium Processing is available if you or your employing department is willing to pay an additional $1,225 fee to the USCIS.
 Although the OISS will do its best to accommodate your needs, it is not within our power to circumvent the system or shortcut federal regulations.
 Therefore, it is imperative that you plan accordingly and submit the required information as quickly as possible.

 The U.S. government has set certain standards for use of H-1B non-immigrant classification.
-To qualify, you must meet both the visa eligibility and position requirements.
-The position offered must require a minimum of a bachelor's degree (or higher) for entry into the occupation.
-In addition, the foreign employee must:
+The foreign employee must: